Backup Cameras Aimed at Reducing Backover Car Accident Injury

 So what can we do to keep our families safe from backover injuries for the next thirty (30) years?

-1) Drive Safely and Backup Slowly: When you are in a neighborhood, at a local park after the T-ball game or in area where you know there are likely to be children always take extra caution by backing slowly with your windows down.
+1) Drive Safely and Backup Slowly: When you are in a neighborhood, at a local park after the T-ball game or in an area where you know there are likely to be children always take extra caution by backing slowly with your windows down.

 2) Always Check Behind Your Vehicle: Always check behind your vehicle before backing out of the driveway or parking space.
 Take extra caution on steep downhill driveways.